 Public Works employees remove dead animals from town- and state-maintained roads within the town limits.
 The town does not remove animals from private property.
 Report a dead animal by placing a work order by email, or by calling 919-296-9602.
 Call 911 to report conditions that pose an immediate threat to safety.

 Plowing begins when snowfall reaches a depth of 2 inches on the pavement.
-For snowfall of 2 to 4 inches, employees plow all town streets, giving first priority to the town's main thoroughfares, bridges, emergency services and the county public works area.
-For snowfall above 4 inches, employees concentrate all efforts on keeping the bridges, emergency services and the county public works area clear until conditions allow them to plow the remaining streets within the town limits.
+For snowfall of 2 to 4 inches, employees plow all town streets, giving first priority to the town's bridges, emergency services and the county public works area.
+For snowfall above 4 inches, employees concentrate all efforts on keeping the bridges, emergency services and the county refueling station clear until conditions allow them to plow the remaining streets within the town limits.
 The town's main thoroughfares are state roads and are maintained by the state.

 The town is not responsible for clearing driveways after plowing.

 The N.C.
 Department of Transportation maintains these town streets: